 What is the Council's Function?

 The Council is the legislative body; its members are the community’s decision makers.
+Town Council appoints three (3) staff members, to include Town Attorney, Town Clerk and Town Manager.
 Power is centralized in the Town Council, which approves the budget as presented by Town staff and determines the tax rate, for example.
 With the assistance and guidance of Town staff, the Council focuses on the community’s goals, major projects, and such long term considerations as community growth, land use development, capital improvement plans, financing, and strategic plans.

 What is the Mayor's Role in a Council-Manger Form of Government?